How to Prepare Your Child for an Eye Exam

 How should you prepare your child for an eye exam?

 Step #1: Let your child know that the eye doctor is there to help.

-The optometrist will try to make sure your child feels like they are at home as they discuss any eye health concerns.
+The optometrist will try to make sure your child feels comfortable and discuss any concerns.
 If your child is old enough, the optometrist may ask them questions.
-Otherwise, they will turn to you, as the parent, to see what is concerning you about your child’s eyes.
+Otherwise, they will turn to you, as the parent, to see what is concerning you.

-By explaining what will happen during the eye exam, the optometrist’s goal is to make your child feel as comfortable as they can.
-They will ask your child to name letters and other items.
+During the exam, they will ask your child to name letters and other items.
 They may also add drops to your child’s eyes before performing tests to check your child’s vision.